Open innovation and collaboration in the supply chain – if well managed – can bring the following benefits:

 Innovating costs money, at all stages of the process.
 Did you know that decisions are already made in the development phase that determine the costs in the further process and during the entire life cycle of the product.

-Watch the video about the concept of open innovation and discover what advantages open innovation offers!
+Watch the video about the concept of open innovation and discover what advantages open innovation can offer!

 The video by no means mentions that there are also disadvantages and extra costs involved in open innovation.
 That open innovation is not always the most appropriate approach.
-The next block looks at this in more detail.
+The next part covers disadvantages in more detail.